alex7kom/node-steam-tradeoffers/README.md

 ## getOffers(options, callback)
 ## getOffer(options, callback)

 The first method loads a list of trade offers, and the second loads just a single offer. `options` is an object of input params listed on the page [Steam Web API/IEconService](https://developer.valvesoftware.com/wiki/Steam_Web_API/IEconService).
-The second argument to `callback` will be a returned object that also documented on the page by the link above.
-The only thing to note is that to every `CEcon_TradeOffer` object added a property with a SteamID of the trade partner.
+The second argument to `callback` will be an object that Steam Web API returns.
+The only thing to note is that the wrapper adds a property `steamid_other` with the SteamID of the trade partner to each `CEcon_TradeOffer` object in received trades.

 ## declineOffer(tradeofferid[, callback])
 ## acceptOffer(tradeofferid[, callback])